openbsd/src/gnu/llvm/tools/clang/docs/AttributeReference.rst

 convention.

 On both 32-bit x86 and x86_64 targets, vector and floating point arguments are passed in XMM0-XMM5.
-Homogenous vector aggregates of up to four elements are passed in sequential SSE registers if enough are available.
+Homogeneous vector aggregates of up to four elements are passed in sequential SSE registers if enough are available.
 If AVX is enabled, 256 bit vectors are passed in YMM0-YMM5.
 Any vector or aggregate type that cannot be passed in registers for any reason is passed by reference, which